Tyler Lockett: 2019 season

 In Week 1 against the Cincinnati Bengals, Lockett only caught one pass in the game; however, it was for 44 yards and a fourth quarter touchdown in the 21–20 win.

 In Week 3 against the New Orleans Saints, Lockett caught 11 passes for 154 yards and one touchdown in the 33–27 loss.
 In Week 5 against the rival Los Angeles Rams, Lockett caught four passes for 51 yards and a toe-tapping touchdown catch in the back of the endzone in the 30–29 win.
 In Week 9 against the Tampa Bay Buccaneers, Lockett caught 13 passes for 152 yards and two touchdowns in the 40–34 overtime win.
 In Week 15 against the Carolina Panthers, Lockett caught eight passes for 120 yards and a touchdown during the 30–24 win.
 Overall, Lockett finished the 2019 season with 82 receptions for 1,057 receiving yards and eight receiving touchdowns.

-In the Divisional Round of the playoffs against the Green Bay Packers, Lockett caught nine passes for 136 yards and a touchdown during the 28–23 loss.
+In the Divisional Round of the playoffs against the Packers, Lockett caught nine passes for 136 yards and a touchdown during the 28–23 loss.

 Lockett was named to the Pro Bowl on January 17, 2020, as an alternate.
 He was ranked 65th by his fellow players on the NFL Top 100 Players of 2020.

 2020 season

-During Week 3 against the Dallas Cowboys, Lockett finished with 100 receiving yards and three touchdowns as the Seahawks won 38–31.
-During Sunday Night Football against the Arizona Cardinals in Week 7, Lockett finished with a career high of 15 receptions for 200 receiving yards and three touchdowns.
+During Week 3 against the Cowboys, Lockett finished with 100 receiving yards and three touchdowns as the Seahawks won 38–31.
+During Sunday Night Football against the Cardinals in Week 7, Lockett finished with a career high of 15 receptions for 200 receiving yards and three touchdowns.
 It was his first single game with at least 200 receiving yards.
 However, the Seahawks lost in overtime 34–37.

-In Week 17 against the San Francisco 49ers, Lockett recorded 12 catches for 90 yards and two touchdowns during the 26–23 win.
+In Week 17 against the 49ers, Lockett recorded 12 catches for 90 yards and two touchdowns during the 26–23 win.
 Lockett's 12th reception of the game was his 100th of the season.
 Despite finishing second on the team in yards (behind DK Metcalf), Lockett still totaled 100 catches for 1,054 yards and ten touchdowns.
 He was ranked 76th by his fellow players on the NFL Top 100 Players of 2021.